Orchestral song: History

 What was effectively song with instrumental accompaniment – the cantata and the aria – had been part of music since the early baroque.
 Beethoven and Schumann too had occasionally provided instrumental accompaniment to some songs.
 Full orchestration, to enable a song to "hold its own" in a 19th-century concert environment, developed from the 1840s.
 Among the earliest experiments with orchestral song are those of Liszt who orchestrated several of his songs in the 1840s but did not publish them.
 Liszt also had the operetta composer August Conradi orchestrate his Le juif errant and Jeanne d'Arc around 1848, but these too were neither published nor performed.
 Long after Berlioz' publication of his orchestrations of Les nuits d'été in 1856, Liszt finally published his own orchestration of Jeanne d'Arc au bûcher, as a dramatic scene for voice and orchestra in 1874.
-The form was brought to fruition by Mahler, to the extent that it is difficult to say where Mahler's symphonies end and where his symphonic songs begin.
+In Central Europe the form was brought to fruition by Mahler, to the extent that it is difficult to say where Mahler's symphonies end and where his symphonic songs begin.